-I don’t remember the first time I saw Mackenzie Horan’s 101 in 1001 list on Design Darling, but right away I knew that it was a great idea.
+The first time I saw Mackenzie Horan’s 101 in 1001 list on Design Darling, I knew right away that it was a great idea.
 I have been meaning to write my own for a long time, and the new year turned out to be the perfect time!

 I realized while writing this that it is hard to set goals, for fear of failure.
 I found myself typing out a goal, then wondering, “Hmmm, I don’t think I can actually do that.”
 Sometimes I would change it, sometimes I wouldn’t.
 But why?
 Why am I so scared?
 Because I think I won’t finish it?
 And some strangers on the internet will hold me accountable?
 Or am I scared because I fear that I won’t be able to do things because I can’t.
 Why can’t I travel to two new countries?
 Why can I only read 20 books instead of 30?